CD3/HTMLSlideShowUtils/README.md

     > cd myPres
     > make

+To update the utilities, simply run the `setup.sh` script in the presentations directory.
+This will automatically rerun the `setup.sh` script in the `HTMLSlideShowUtils` repo.

+    > cd presentations
+    > ./setup.sh
 ### Note
 The `Makefile` is compatible with [`live-edit`](https://github.com/CD3/live-edit).
 To automatically build and push your presentation on writes, edit the slides file with `live-edit`